abotelho-cbn/puppet-vault/README.md

 # puppet-vault

-Puppet module to install and run [Hashicorp Vault](https://vaultproject.io).
+Puppet module to install and run [HashiCorp Vault](https://vaultproject.io).

 ## Support

 This module is currently only tested on:

-* Ubuntu 16.04
 * Ubuntu 18.04
-* CentOS/RedHat 6
+* Ubuntu 20.04
 * CentOS/RedHat 7
+* CentOS/RedHat 8

 ## Usage